-(2) For fiscal year ended December 31, 2021, recognizing the inadequate share reserve under our 2019 Plan, the members of our board of directors elected to defer the grant of their options to which they were entitled under the recommended annual board compensation, and therefore no options were granted to our non-employee directors in 2021.
-We intend to grant the above-mentioned options to each of our non-employee directors upon the completion of this offering under our 2022 Plan.

-- (3) The director's service on our board of directors concluded in April 2021. - (4) Mr. Georgiou's service on our board of directors concluded in February 2021. - (5) The amount disclosed represents the incremental fair value, computed in accordance with ASC 718, attributable to the modification of options previously granted to the director.
+- (2) For fiscal year ended December 31, 2021, the members of our board of directors elected to defer the grant of their options to which they were entitled under the recommended annual board compensation, and therefore no options were granted to our non-employee directors in 2021.
+In September 2022, our board of directors granted the above-mentioned options under our 2019 Plan to purchase 25,000 shares of common stock to each of our non-employee directors. - (3) The director's service on our board of directors concluded in April 2021. - (4) Mr. Georgiou's service on our board of directors concluded in February 2021. - (5) The amount disclosed represents the incremental fair value, computed in accordance with ASC 718, attributable to the modification of options previously granted to the director.
 In May 2021, we entered into a transition agreement with the director, pursuant to which, among other things, all vested options held by the director were amended such that the exercise period applicable to such options was extended. - (6) We have entered into various note purchase agreements with this director and related persons and entities, as described further below in the section titled "- Certain Relationships and Related Person Transactions." - (7) We entered into a settlement agreement with Mr. Busick in March 2016, as amended, pursuant to which we paid Mr. Busick a \$2.1 million non-compensatory payment as of April 30, 2021, as described further below in the section titled "-Certain Relationships and Related Person Transactions."